amkanesh/wiki-page/README.md

 Protip: You can use `p` tags to group text into their own paragraphs!

 ## CSS
 Now we move on to styling and decorating the page.
-Make sure your CSS file is linked in `index.html`.
-Then, using selectors:
+Using selectors:
 + Change the color of the background OR add a background image.
 Make sure your text is still readable!
+These can be edited with the `background-color` and `background-image` attributes, respectively.
-+ Change the font of your text
++ Change the font of your text (using the `color` attribute)
-+ Change the color of your links
++ Change the color of your links (hint: make sure to target the `a` selector to only change link text colors)
-+ Usng the `wikipic` selector we created, move your image so that it's placed on the **right** side of the screen, inline with the text. (like Wikipedia!)
++ Usng the `wikipic` selector we created, move your image so that it's placed on the **right** side of the screen, inline with the text. (like Wikipedia!) (hint: try using the `float` attribute)

 ## Stretch Goals
 Feel free to keep decorating your wiki page!